Therapeutic gardening in church spaces

 The links between gardening and health can often be spiritual.
 That is why the Green Health project is encouraging faith-based organisations to use the spaces around their buildings for simple therapeutic gardening projects.
 Planting a bulb and watching it grow can make a big difference.

-Projects must promote mental and/or physical wellbeing, and take place on ground that belongs to a Christian church or organisation anywhere in the UK.
+The Green Health Awards, which were presented at Green Health Live 2018, recognised projects which promote mental and/or physical wellbeing, and take place on ground that belongs to a Christian church or organisation anywhere in the UK.

 Winners received their awards during a ceremony at Lambeth Palace in the autumn, as part of the Green Health Live conference.
 Ten projects chosen on merit were presented with a certificate and a set of gardening tools restored in prisons as part of The Conservation Foundation’s Tools Shed project.
 The Growing Calm Award, presented by the Mind and Soul Foundation, focused on gardens providing meditation, contemplation and silence.
 The Allchurches Trust Community Nurture Award recognised excellent work in a deprived neighbourhood.
 The overall winner, St Paul’s Church Camden Square, received £2000 and the Gardening Against The Odds trophy for a year.
 Listen to them being interviewed on the BBC Radio 4 Sunday programme.

 Mental health problems in local communities are now one of the biggest social issues Church of England clergy encounter, according to research published earlier this year.
 A survey of more than 1,000 senior clergy found that the proportion reporting that mental health is a ‘major’ or ‘significant’ problem in their local area increased sharply from 40% in 2011 to 60% in 2017.
 Research by the King’s Fund in 2016 found that gardening reduces depression, social isolation, anxiety and stress and alleviates symptoms of dementia.